lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

  [![terra-start](/images/terra-start.png)]()
 2. Review Showcase & Tutorials (View Datasets Section) -> click the top left menu and Create a Workspace to get started [![workspace](/images/workspace.png)]()
-3. Review available reference data [![all-data](/images/all-data.png)]()
+3. Review available reference datasets (based on permissions assigned to your Terra user login account) [![all-data](/images/all-data.png)]()
-4. Explore 1000 Genomes Public Dataset -> click 'Save in Terra' to save your selection as a cohort in your Terra workspace [![data](/images/data.png)]()
+4. Explore 1000 Genomes Public Dataset, (optionally) click on one or more blue bars to create a filter for this dataset -> click 'Save in Terra' to save your selection as a cohort in your Terra workspace
+ [![data](/images/data.png)]()
 5. Import your selected data into your Terra workspace [![import-data](/images/import-data.png)]()